Questions Loom Days After Deadly Police Shooting In Wallkill, NY

 WALLKILL, N.Y.
 (CBSNewYork) — About 48 hours after police shot and killed a man in Wallkill, New York, very little is known about the circumstances.

-An officer has been put on leave while the Attorney General’s Office investigates, CBS2’s Tony Aiello reported Monday.READ MORE: New Yorkers Cautiously Optimistic Bennett Will Be Good For Israel; Local Palestinians Not Confident Move Will Benefit Middle East
+An officer has been put on leave while the Attorney General’s Office investigates, CBS2’s Tony Aiello reported Monday.READ MORE: FBI: Kidnapping Suspect Killed During Confrontation In Leonia, N.J.

 Wallkill Police would only say units were responding to a disturbance and that an officer shot a man during a confrontation.